greyinghair/screenos_to_junos_converter/readme.md

 Converted rules are named the same as the current Netscreen policy ID's so manually inspect a few rule conversions to verify they were converted correctly.

 Lookups are not performed nor are sanity checks against zone naming.
-It is prsumed zone naming remains the same across both ScreenOS and JunOS systems, except for the zone named "Management", which is reserved in Junos so if that name exists as a zone in ScreenOS config it will be changed to "System-Management" for JunOS.

-Converted rules are named the same as the current Netscreen policy ID's so manually inspect a few rule conversions to verify they were converted correctly.

-Lookups are not performed nor are sanity checks against zone naming.
 It is presumed zone naming remains the same across both ScreenOS and JunOS systems, except for the zone named "Management", which is reserved in Junos so if that name exists as a zone in ScreenOS config it will be changed to "System-Management" for JunOS.